Projo94/ExchangeRateAPI/README.md

 9)  URL endpoint for accessing WEB API is: https://localhost:44301/api/historicalexchangerate/rates?baseCurrency=SEK&targetCurrency=NOK
     **Note**: The port can be changed according to your preferences.

-   - You should provide date array as JSON object in the format as shown below:
+   - You should provide date array as JSON object in the format yyyy-MM-dd, as shown below:

 ```json
 {